cloneofsimo/paint-with-words-sd/README.md

 ### (2) Setup pretrained model of ControlNet
 Please follow the instruction of [controlnet extension](https://github.com/Mikubill/sd-webui-controlnet) to get the pretrained models.

-## Raising issues

-Please raise isssues at [here](https://github.com/lwchen6309/sd-webui-controlnet-pww) if you encounter any bug of this extension.

 # TODO